twizzler/Sweater/README.md

 	<li> Configure Server.conf</li>
 	<li> Make sure you've uploaded the openglows (glowing.fla) in your client folder and added it to dependencies.json</li>
 	<li> Execute Runner.php with a server ID from the configuration as an argument</li>
+	<li> Edit Resgiter/includes/config.php to conform to your database installation</li>
 </ul>

 ###Usage: